boecker-lab/docs.sirius.github.io/docs/_pages/quick-start.md

     intensity values.
 Just press *Ok* as the default values are already correct.

 1. You see the load dialog with three spectra.
-The first spectra is wrongly annotated as *MS/MS* spectrum but should be an *MS1* spectrum instead.
+The first spectrum is wrongly annotated as *MS/MS* spectrum but should be an *MS1* spectrum instead.
 Just select *MS 1* in the drop down list labeled with *ms level*.